 Your student visa may be stated that you have work rights in the country, but the main purpose of international students coming to this country is to study, the government has given a time limit for student visa holders to work.

-But how are 40 hours per fortnight is determined?
-Below is an example::
+How are the 48 hours per fortnight determined?
+Below is an example: